Outdoor activities for schools and groups

 KS1 Science

-identify and name a variety of common animals including fish and amphibians
+• identify and name a variety of everyday materials, including water and rock

 Lower KS2 Science